+Without solid network security protocols, your network is at risk.
+Maintaining robust network protection is all about understanding the importance of network security and mitigation techniques.
 There is a large volume of personal, commercial, and government information on networking infrastructures worldwide.
 Network security is becoming of profound importance because of the rapid increase in computer, mobile applications, and wireless networks.
-Basically, network security refers to the activities that ensure reliability and safety of a network infrastructure and data.
+Basically, network security refers to the activities that ensure the reliability and safety of network infrastructure and data.
 Be aware of the main types of network security, and keep your organisation secure.

 Table of Contents